4-H

 All Meeting dates/times are subject to change.
 Contact a club leader to confirm meeting dates, times, and locations.

 Columbia Livewires: The Columbia Livewires are a very easy going project focused club.
-They meet on the second Monday of every month at 6:30 pm on the Northwest side of Rice Lake.
+They meet on the second Sunday of every month at 4PM on the Northwest side of Rice Lake.
 They have good project resources for livestock, dogs, and sheep.
 Some annual activities include the fair, crafts, educational field trips, annual parties, and fair gardens.
 Community service outreach activities include roadside clean up, Benjamin House, Food Drives, and Homeless Shelter Packages.
-Contact Danette Borofka at danetteborofka@gmail.com or 715-651-6444 for further information.
+Contact Carla Hargrave hargravefarms@gmail.com or 715-416-2578 for further information.

 Cosmic Clovers: The Cosmic Clovers are a new club with a younger demographic- mostly 13 and under, they like to have fun activities (get to know each other, learn and do) every meeting.
-They meet on the 3rd Sunday of every month at 3 pm in the United Presbyterian Church in Rice Lake.
+They meet on the 3rd Sunday of every month at 5PM or 12:30 PM at the UW EC Barron County Campus in Rice Lake.
 They have good project resources for STEAM, Cultural Arts, food, and sewing.
 Some annual activities include a Holiday party, spring potluck at a leader’s house with a community service project, they are a new club, so we’re just getting started.
 Community service outreach activities include serving a meal at Benjamin’s House, and making decorations for nursing homes.
 Contact: Missy Bablick (715-827-0434 or missy.bablick@wisc.edu) or Cassie Ritchey (715-417-0231 or cassandraraeritchey@gmail.com)

 Country Kids: The Country Kids are a small but mighty club that holds monthly meetings at 4:30 at the Turtle Lake Township Building on the second Sunday of the month.
 They have good project resources for crafts and horticulture.
 Some annual activities include roller skating and a corn maze.
 Community service outreach activities include bringing hats and mittens to schools and helping at the humane society and women’s shelter.
 They also show pigs and sheep and try to make a craft or project at every meeting.
 At Christmas, they choose what community group to give gifts to.
 They also always donate a basket of goodies for the 4-H Fair raffle.
 Lynn Kettenacker (715-986-2505) or Jamie Donath (randjdonath@gmail.com or 715-529-1124) Samantha Picknell (stoeberlsa@yahoo.com 715-641-1093) and Becca Zemke (becca_zemke@yahoo.com, 715-641-2214)